 This said, you can also use any of the flat or corkscrew shapes – penne, fusilli, rotini, cavatappi – or pretty bow-ties.

 Prep work for this salad is minimal.
 You just need to cook pasta, make a vinaigrette, chop up some herbs and vegetables, and open a few cans of beans.
+(You can also make your beans from scratch on the stove or in a pressure cooker!)
 Mix it all together and serve.

 This recipe calls for a pound of pasta and two cans of white beans – it will serve a crowd, for sure!
 But with any luck, the table will have so much food that you’ll get to take some of your salad back home for lunch tomorrow.